joye1503/ProjectEuler/README.md

 ## Building

-To build the interactive command line interface
+To build the interactive command line interface:

     make euler

-and to run the interface
+and to run the interface:

     ./euler